hamedsafikhani/mqtt/README.md

-this code help you to config SSID and PASS router for connect esp to a router from APmode esp APmode SSID micropython  and pass 123456789 , then insert your SSID and PASS , note : if input Pin value = 1  go to config mode,config and restart else (if Pin value = 0 )  go to connect MQTT
+this code help you to config SSID and PASS router for connect esp to a router from APmode esp \n APmode SSID micropython  and pass 123456789 , then insert your SSID and PASS , note : if input Pin value = 1  go to config mode,config and restart else (if Pin value = 0 )  go to connect MQTT